g-afk-lang/THz-coherent-thermal-laser/README.md

 Steps to implement:

-Prepare the gas cell: Fill a sealed tube (e.g., 1-2 m long) with low-pressure gas (~1-10 Torr) like N₂O.
+Prepare the gas cell: Fill a sealed tube (e.g., 1-2 m long) with low-pressure gas, N₂O.

 Pump with thermal photon gas: heat with pulsed or continuous infrared packets from a heating element into the gas to excite molecular rotations.